Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

 \subsection{Construction of the Cost Hamiltonian}

-Based on the discussion in Section \ref{sec:Quantum Approximation Optimization Algorithm}, we propose the cost function for the Viterbi decoder as where $r_i$ is the $i^{th}$ bit of the received vector, $x_i$ is the $i^{th}$ bit of the codeword, $\oplus$ is the modulo $2$ addition, and $n$ is the total number of bits in the codeword.
-The function in Eq. \ref{eq:cost_func} is a pseudo-Boolean function.
-It is a real function, which is a weighted sum of Boolean functions of the form given in Eq. \ref{eq:cost_fn}.
-We also note that the cost function we proposed is local.
+Consider the codeword $c=(c_1,c_2,\cdots,c_n)$ and received vector $y=(y_1,y_2,\cdots, y_n)$ such that $c,y \in \{0,1\}^n$ as considered in Section \ref{sec:Viterbi decoding of classical codes}.
+Based on the discussion in Section \ref{sec:Quantum Approximation Optimization Algorithm}, we propose the cost function for the Viterbi decoder as where $\oplus$ is bit-wise the modulo $2$ addition.
+We note that $f$ is a real-valued function, written as a weighted sum of Boolean functions of the form given in Eq. \ref{eq:cost_fn}.
+We also note that the cost function consists of finite number of local operations.
 The cost function defined in Eq. \ref{eq:cost_func} takes the $n$ bit codeword as input and returns the Hamming weight between the codeword and the received vector, as the output.
 The unique diagonal Hamiltonian representation of the pseudo-Boolean function is represented by a weighted sum of Pauli-$\mathrm{Z}$ operators.
 The terms in the summation correspond to the Fourier expansion of the function \cite{boolean_func}.
-The Hamiltonian corresponding to Eq. \ref{eq:cost_func} is where $x$ represents the contents of a qubit register corresponding to the bits of the codeword.
-The cost Hamiltonian of Eq. \ref{eq:cost_hamiltonian} is a local observable.
-Each bit of the codeword $(x_1,x_1,x_3,.....,x_n)$ is mapped into the corresponding qubit in the $x$ register. $r$ is the ancilla register representing the bits of the received erroneous vector.
-Each bit of the received vector $(r_1,r_1,r_3,\cdots,r_n)$ is mapped into the corresponding qubit of the $r$ register. $\mathrm{Z}^x_i$ is the Pauli-$\mathrm{Z}$ operator acting on the $i^{th}$ qubit of the register $x$.
-Similarly, $\mathrm{Z}^r_i$ is the Pauli- $\mathrm{Z}$ operator acting on the $i^{th}$ qubit of the register $r$.
-Now we derive the expression of the Hamiltonian in Eq. \ref{eq:cost_hamiltonian} in a simple way. \\
+Each bit of the codeword $c_i$ is mapped into the corresponding qubit denoted as $x_i, i \in \{1,2,.... n\}$ in the quantum register $x$.
+Each bit of the received vector $y_i$ is mapped into the corresponding qubit denoted by $r_i, i \in \{1,2,.... n\}$ in the quantum register $r$.
+The Hamiltonian corresponding to Eq. \ref{eq:cost_func} is where $\mathrm{Z}_{x_i}$ is the Pauli-$\mathrm{Z}$ operator acting on the $i^\mathrm{th}$ qubit of the register $x$.
+Similarly, $\mathrm{Z}_{r_i}$ is the Pauli- $\mathrm{Z}$ operator acting on the $i^\mathrm{th}$ qubit of the register $r$.
+Also, we would like to point out that the register $r$ is initialized according to the received erroneous vector.
+This refers to $r_i$ being fixed spins and the spin is in accordance with the value of $y_i$.
+In Appendix \ref{ap:appendixproof} we showed how we came up with Eq. \ref{eq:cost_hamiltonian}.
+The goal is to find the ground state of the above cost Hamiltonian, while restricting ourselves only to the codespace $\mathcal{C}$.
+For the same, QAOA requires a mixer Hamiltonian.
+We propose a correlation between the minimum Hamming distance of the code and the mixer Hamiltonian next, that will ensure the preservation of the above mentioned constraint.